 Historically, the Hai Van Pass served as a geographic and political boundary between the ancient kingdoms of Champa and Dai Viet.
 Today it separates Da Nang from the Thua Thien Hue Province.
 It also forms a climate boundary between northern and southern Vietnam meaning it may be cold and rainy on one side and hot and dry on the other.

 The Hai Van Pass also has had military significance both in ancient and modern times as it creates a major barrier to any army that is on foot.

 But regardless of the history of Hai Van, the best reason to take a drive over the mountain pass is simply that it’s an exciting and spectacularly beautiful road trip!
 Lush greenery cascades down the mountain and views of the sandy beaches and crystal clear water can be seen for most of the journey.
 You’ll want to stop every 1/2 mile or so to take pictures of the breathtaking scenery.

 How to Visit the Hai Van Pass

 The Hai Van Pass is easily accessible from the 3 popular tourist towns nearby – Hue, Da Nang, and Hoi An.
 The best and most cost-effective way to experience the Hai Van Pass is by renting a motorbike and driving it yourself.
 However, if your motorbike driving skills aren’t up to snuff you can hire a motorbike with a driver, or hire a car and driver to take you up and over the mountains.

 Touring the Hai Van Pass by Motorbike

 How long your journey over the Hai Van Pass takes will depend on what city you’re coming from and how often you stop along the way.
 You should allot 5-6 hours for a round trip journey if you’re coming from Da Nang or Hue.
-Driving it one way between Da Nang to Hue is about a 3-hour trip.
+Driving it one way between Da Nang and Hue is about a 3-hour trip.